Overview

 Grab a kayak from your resort, or rent one from a guest house, and head out into the lagoons for an explore - you may spot stingrays searching for food.

 The high season between December and April is the best time to visit, with great visibility, good currents and dry weather.
-The wet season and its manta rays wash over the atoll between May to July.
+The wet season and its manta rays visit the atoll between May to July.

 Vaavu, or Felidhu as it is also known, is a gem of an atoll located at the easternmost point of the Maldives, less than 70km south from the bustling capital of Malé.
 The boot-shaped atoll is home to the longest continuous reef in the Maldives, totalling 55-kilometres of unbroken coral.
 This reef is pierced by several narrow channels that act as magnets for marine life, attracting huge amounts of sharks, schooling fish and plenty of other bigger species.
 It is these channels that have put Vaavu’s diving on the map as they regularly provide some of the most exciting, adrenaline-fuelled experiences in the Maldives.

 Just five of Vaavu’s islands are inhabited and the number of people that call the atoll home is less than 1500, making it the least populated Maldivian atoll.
-Tourism is also very underdeveloped and guests have just a handful of guesthouses on the local islands and several luxury resorts to choose from.
-But, what Vaavu lacks in quantity, it makes up for in quality.
-The beautiful islands and laid-back atmosphere offer the chance of a real escape, an opportunity to experience more of the real Maldives – as well as some extraordinary diving.
+South of Vaavu, Meemu is another scarcely populated atoll, with just nine inhabited islands on the outer reef, and some 30 small uninhabited islands scattered throughout the lagoon.
+Tourism is also very underdeveloped in these two destinations and guests have just a handful of guesthouses on the local islands and several luxury resorts to choose from.
+But, what Vaavu and Meemu lack in quantity, they more than make up for in quality.
+The beautiful islands and laid-back atmosphere offer the chance of a real escape, an opportunity to experience more of the real Maldives - as well as some extraordinary diving.

 The Maldives experience a tropical monsoonal climate, with two distinct seasons; the dry northeast monsoon (January - April) and the wet southwest monsoon (May - November).
 Temperatures can range from 25-31°C, with an average year-round temperature around 27°C. Water temperatures are also relatively constant throughout the year at 26-29°C.

-The best time to dive Vaavu is during the northeast monsoon, when the visibility is great and the famous eastern channels are at their very best.
+The best time to dive Meemu and Vaavu is during the northeast monsoon, when the visibility is good and the famous eastern channels are at their very best.
 More mantas can be found in the channels during the wet southwest monsoon, particularly between May and June.

 Where to stay